 * Talking to companies to find, or create, the right vacancy as quickly as possible

-* Offering ongoing training and emotional support to the worker
+* Offering ongoing training and emotional support

-* Supporting the person to develop a career
+* Supporting you to develop your career

 You’ll find information on this site and through the following links that should help you to think about getting back to work.
 Please let us know about other useful resources.
 BASE is not responsible for the content of third party websites.